+Dental disease is one of the most common diseases in cats and dogs in Enfield and surrounds..
+Not only is dental disease painful for your pet, but long standing, untreated dental disease can cause significant damage to other organs as dental bacteria can travel through the blood-stream and cause generalised ill health – not to mention the smell!

+Most owners perceive their dog as having the dreaded “doggy (or cat!) breath” however, this smell can indicate dental disease which can be very uncomfortable for your pet.
 More than 85% of dogs and cats older than four years have periodontal disease.
-Long standing, untreated dental disease can cause significant damage to other organs as dental bacteria can travel through the blood stream and cause generalised ill health – not to mention the smell!

-Most owners perceive their dog as having the dreaded “doggy breath” however, this smell can indicate dental disease which can be very uncomfortable for your pet.

 If your pet is showing any of these signs, please call and make an appointment for a dental check.
 If the vet finds that the problem is only mild, you may be able to take care of your pet’s dental needs yourself by doing something as simple as changing your pet’s diet or by starting a program of regular teeth brushing.
 On the other hand, if the dental problem is severe, your vet may have to do a thorough cleaning, or extraction of severely diseased teeth.